 6.2.
 Elections for all Offices are held every two years or when a vacancy occurs.

 6.3.
 Officers may be re-elected indefinitely.

 6.4.
-In the event that an Elected Officer neglects their duties as determined by a majority of the Board, actions to assist or replace the Officer must be taken in a timely manner.
+When an Elected Officer is not performing their duties adequately as determined by a majority of the Board, actions to assist or replace the Officer must be taken in a timely manner.